Grizzly bear attacks, kills camper in western Montana

 Grizzly bear attacks, kills camper in western MontanaNew

 HELENA Mont.
-(AP) — Authorities say a grizzly bear attacked and killed a person at a western Montana campground early Tuesday.
+(AP) — Authorities say a grizzly bear attacked and killed a person who was camping in western Montana early Tuesday.
 Powell County Sheriff Gavin Roselles says the bear had wandered into the campsite a couple of times before the fatal attack.
-Fish, Wildlife and Parks spokesperson Greg Lemon says the attack happened at a campsite between 4 a.m. and 5 a.m. near Ovando, a town of fewer than 100 people about 60 miles northwest of Helena.
+Fish, Wildlife and Parks spokesperson Greg Lemon says the attack happened between 4 a.m. and 5 a.m. in the area of Ovando, a town of fewer than 100 people about 60 miles northwest of Helena.
 Sheriff Gavin Roselles says a team of law enforcement and wildlife specialists has been assembled in the town to track down the bear.
 The identity of the victim has not been released.